 When men think about scent layering, it’s usually limited to cologne or pairing cologne and aftershave.
 What they fail to realize is that scent layering can start with your shower.
 We are all familiar with scented soaps, and most have strong fragrances that can linger throughout the day.

-If you’re smart and are using an organic soap like Dr. Squatch, then you already have a solid base fragrance on your skin.
+If you’re smart and are using a natural soap like Dr. Squatch, then you already have a solid base fragrance on your skin.
 The trick now is to find a cologne that will adequately work with your soap to create a unique smell.
-If you want to skip the synthetics stuff, check out Dr. Squatch’s line of organic colognes.
+If you want to skip the synthetics stuff, check out Dr. Squatch’s line of natural colognes.

 As already mentioned, you can start out simple and pair your soap with cologne in the same smell family.
 For example, if you are using Dr. Squatch Pine Tar soap, you may want to try and pair their Crushed Pine cologne to complete that woodsy outdoor smell.
 Their Beechwood Bourbon has a blend of sandalwood and citrus that would go well with their Cedar Citrus soap or Bay Rum soap.